Carol (film): Pre-production

 In preparing for filming, the producers found that the cost of production in the New York City area would be prohibitive, and it was also going to be difficult to find locations there that resembled the early 1950s.
 Part of the financing plan hinged upon a co-production deal with Canada, with filming taking place in Montreal, but Haynes joining the production led to a rethink.
 Karlsen recalled making a film 27 years earlier in Cincinnati, Ohio, that was set in 1950s New York.
 After researching the city, she found that it had not changed much in decades, with Ohio also having one of the best film tax incentives in the U.S. The city of Cincinnati was very accommodating to the production, which employed many locals as crew.

 Filming

 The production offices in Cincinnati opened in early January 2014, with filming expected between mid-March and May.
 In February 2014, the Greater Cincinnati & Northern Kentucky Film Commission released the solicitation from producers for extras and vintage vehicles.
 Principal photography began on March 12, 2014, at Eden Park in Cincinnati.
 Various locations around Cincinnati were used during production, including Downtown Cincinnati, Hyde Park, Over-the-Rhine, Wyoming, Cheviot, and Hamilton, as well as Alexandria, Kentucky.
-Except for the Waterloo, Iowa, motel room, which was a private set built for the love scene, locations were used for interior and exterior settings.
+Except for the Waterloo motel room, which was a private set built for the love scene, locations were used for interior and exterior settings.
 The second floor of a now-defunct department store served as the setting for the toy department of the fictional Frankenberg's.
 Filming was completed after 34 days on May 2, 2014.
 Lachman shot Carol on Super 16 mm film using 35 mm format lenses.